karkman/MMB-117_EnvironmentalMicrobiology/Exercises/QCandTrimming.md

 Now we have a workig directory for the course that has all the instructions as well.
 So if you're using VS Code, you can open the instructions in VS Code.
 You can also check the full path to this folder to make it easier to navigate here in the future.

-Next we will make some folders and copy the raw sequencing data to the right folder.
+Next we will make some folders and copy the raw sequencing data to the `01_RAW` folder.

 ```bash
 mkdir -p 00_LOGS